-Early work on metaprocesses focused on metacognition (Flavel, 1979).
-Metacognitive knowledge refers to having a broad understanding and identification of cognitions and cognitive strategies.

-Metaprocesses is a general term that refers to one’s knowledge about how to shape a range of outcomes, such as emotional experiences or memory (Ben-Eliyahu, 2019; Ben-Eliyahu et al., 2024).
-The work on metaprocesses initially focused on knowledge about knowing or cognitions, identified as metacognition (Flavel, 1979).
-Metacognitive knowledge refers to having a broad understanding and identification of cognitions and cognitive strategies.
-For example, the knowledge that saying a letter name out loud helps encode it into memory and improve letter recognition.
-In general, metacognition substantially impacts academic achievement (Dent and Koenka 2016).
-Metaemotion was initially defined and measured as a component of parental dynamics and parental coaching, addressing its emotional components (Gottman et al. 1996; Mendonça 2013).
-The novelty in the recognition that emotional competencies take part in academics and assist learners in regulating their emotions and cognitions during learning––and having knowledge about these by way of metaemotion provides the strategies they implement (Ben-Eliyahu et al., 2024).
+Metaprocesses is a general term that refers to one’s knowledge about how to shape a range of outcomes.
+The work on metaprocesses initially focused on metacognition (Flavel, 1979) and its substantial impact on academic achievement (Dent & Koenka, 2016).
+Metaemotion was initially defined and measured as a component of parental dynamics and parental coaching (e.g., Gottman et al., 1996) but emotional competencies also assist learners in regulating their emotions and cognitions during learning.
 Drawing on metaemotion may be especially critical in emotionally fraught contexts, such as learning during a global pandemic or in volatile households.
-There is a recognition that cognitive processes and emotions are intermixed (Fiedler and Beier, 2014; Mather, 2009; Pekrun, 2006).
-However, there is a lacuna in our understanding of how emotion regulation together with knowledge relate to achievement.
-Thus, the current work seeks to fill this gap.

-Knowledge and knowhow about behaviors is termed metabehavioral knowledge, encompassing understanding how to shape behaviors (Ben-Eliyahu, 2019; Ben-Eliyahu et al., 2024).
-It is common acknowledge that behaviors shape and are also shaped as part of learning.
-For example, forethought and planning on when and where to execute a range of behaviors enable better learning performance and outcomes (Bronson, 2000; Zimmerman, 2006).
+Knowledge about behaviors is termed metabehavioral knowledge, encompassing understanding of how to shape behaviors.
+For example, planning when and where to execute a range of behaviors enables better learning performance and outcomes (Bronson, 2000; Zimmerman, 2006).

 Applying these complex forms of perspective-taking requires maturity and experience, which young children are just developing.
-To this end, caring adults have a crucial role in scaffolding children’s development (Mermelshtine, 2017; Perry, 2019; Sameroff, 2010; Vygotsky, 1978 ).
-Using abstract thought, adults can consider the influences and adjustments needed to enhance learning strategies as part of the forethought phase and ongoing monitoring, especially in response to possible barricades to learning.
-Adults knowledge of these strategies serve as external regulation that facilitates and contributes to their children’s learning, as delineated below.
+To this end, caring adults have a crucial role in scaffolding children’s development (Mermelshtine, 2017; Vygotsky, 1978 ).
+Adults can consider the influences and adjustments needed to enhance learning strategies as part of the forethought phase and ongoing monitoring, especially in response to possible barricades to learning.
+Adults’ knowledge of these strategies serves as external regulation that facilitates children’s learning, as delineated below.

 1.3.
 Parents’ role in their children’s learning: Applying a regulation internalization model